VFSciuti-lab/Plot_DP_CAP/README.md

-# My Python codes
+# Plot DP CAP

-A repository for my Python codes
+A repository for ploting Drucke-Prager-CAP plasticity model using Python.

+The code is under construction.